 6. Does LEC have structured classes?

-LEC offers many grade 10, 11 and 12 courses in structured and blended classes offered in our Fall, Winter and Spring session.
+LEC offers a variety of grade 10, 11 and 12 courses in a structured or blended format during our Fall, Winter and Spring sessions.

 7. How can I find out about school closures during periods of heavy snow or power outages, etc.?